Jobhdez/cmath/README.md

 # cmath
-a tiny math library consisting of basic math: vectors, matrices, polynomials, matrix-vec arithmetic
+a tiny toy math library consisting of basic math: vectors, matrices, polynomials, matrix-vec arithmetic

 ## running the program

 1. clone the repo
-2. navigate to the repo's directory and type `make`
+2. navigate to the repo's directory and type `make` to make sure everything compiles correctly.

-## Tests
+## running the tests

-e.g., `gcc -o poly_test polynomial_test.c -lcunit`
+To run the tests:

+1. `chmod +x run_tests.sh`

+2. `./run_tests.sh`

 ## thanks

 C is actually a very interesting programming language.
 It is a very powerful language in that you can build really important systems such as operating systems ---